TheUnperfectArchive/online/mydairy/lovelifevsrushlife.md

-# 🫂 Lovelife Vs. ⌛ Rushlife
+# 🫂 **Lovelife** vs ⌛ **Rushlife**

+---

 ## 🏃‍♂️ **The Rush Begins**

-**Ran!
+**Run!
 Fast...
-More faster!**
+Faster!**
 *You baster, fly!*
 No no no... **teleport!**
-No no no... *born successful, you bloody slow, lazy rat.*
+No no no... *you must be born successful already!
+You slow, lazy rat.*

-Got little dramatic, na?

-It is a short and bold reflection of society’s mindset.
+A bit dramatic, right?

+This is a simple but bold look at how society thinks.
 It is called **Rushlife.**

 ---

 ## ⚙️ **The Race of Everything**

-Rushlife gives *competition perception* to literally everything.
+Rushlife makes everything a **competition**.
 Even **breathing fresh air** and **drinking clean water**
-have become part of this race.
+have become prizes in this endless race.

-What was so natural and so obvious back in time
+What was once natural and simple
 now has to be **earned** and **owned.**

 ---

 ## 🧱 **Owning and Exploiting**

-This achievement through *self-exploitation*
-reflects further in the **exploitation of what has been earned,**
+Working hard leads to achievement,
+but achievement can lead to further exploitation.
-because the idea of *owning*
+The idea of *owning* something can allow **misuse.**
-is itself an allowance toward **misuse.**

-Interestingly, **freedom becomes exploitative**
-when it isn’t limited
+Freedom can also be dangerous
+if it has no limits
-or not in the hands of the wise and responsible.
+or is in the hands of the careless.

-There is another side of the coin.
+Yet ownership has another side.
-Owning also gives one the **right to protect,**
+It can give the **right to protect,**
 the **right to heal,**
-and the **right to re-nourish** in modern times,
+and the **right to take care of** what belongs to you.
-if you have to prevent it from other exploitative owners.

 But for how long?
-It is a **failed system,**
-because in the course of surviving generations,
-it **dies.**
+This system is **failing.**
+Over generations, values **fade** and die.

 ---

 ## 🧬 **Modern Humans and the Lost Balance**

-Looking into *anthropology,*
+Looking at *anthropology,*
-it is easy to say that **modern humans**
-are more **exploitative** and **greedy**
+modern humans seem more **greedy** and **selfish**
-than primitive ones.
+than primitive humans.

-In the direction of Rushlife,
-**marriage** is another exploiting ritual.
-Maybe we talk about it later.
+A paradox remains:
+are modern humans more barbaric than the barbarians?

 ---

 ## 🌫️ **My Rushlife Story**

-Since life is short and *intensively competitive*
+Life is short
+and very competitive
-(at least that’s what school portrayed to me),
+(at least that’s what school taught me).

 I tried my best,
-but not great if compared with others.
+but compared to others, I was not enough.

-I was the **loser,**
+I became the **loser**,
-hence I got bored with this game already.
+and the game bored me.
-**Winners** mostly stay stuck
+**Winners** stay trapped
-in the **addiction of rewards.**
+in their **addiction to rewards.**

-But yes,
-it’s not really dependent on *winner or loser class,*
+But this is not about winning or losing.
-but on the **soul that knows.**
+It is about the **soul that knows.**

 ---

 ## 🔗 **Breaking the Chain**

-> “Good that my chain of routine devotion broke,
+> “Good that my routine devotion broke,
 > now I’m free to connect truly, not mechanically.”
-> *— Idea derived from Saint Kabir*

-Beginning to slow down.
+I began to slow down.

-Since everything about Rushlife
-was losing its **meaning and sense,**
+Rushlife had lost all **meaning**,
-I’m still not sure of other ways.
+yet I was still unsure of other paths.

-The **death of the old** will take its time,
-yet the **birth of the new** has no sign.
+The **old ways** take time to fade.
+The **new ways** have not yet appeared.

-I was in a long **emptiness**
+I was in a long **emptiness**,
 until I surrendered
-to whatever life is, *it is.*
+to life as it is — *it is.*

 ---

 ## 🌊 **The Flow and the Dice**

-Even in this state,
+Even then,
-I was operating from what I was familiar with.
+I acted from what I knew.
-Even in the commitment of **trusting the flow,**
-I do rush with life.
+Even while trying to **trust the flow**,
+I still rushed.

-It is not easy,
+Change is not easy.
-and not always a **win-win dice.** 🎲
+The dice do not always roll in our favor. 🎲

 ---

 ## 💗 **Lovelife**

-What’s missing
-is called **Lovelife.**
+What’s missing is called **Lovelife.**

+It cannot be fully defined.
+Definition limits it.
+It loses meaning when pinned down.

+I can only share how it feels,
+because I have felt it many times within me.

+It is like a harmonious rhythm,
+where everything moves with you.

+It is like a spontaneous dance,
+or a free movement that just **happens.**

+Why was dwelling in Lovelife important to me?

+Because it awakens **all the expressions** I carry.
+It flows through me when I walk with it.

+In Rushlife, rewards are obvious:
+good grades, a successful career, wealth, a perfect marriage.

+In Lovelife, there is **no race.**
+Only the endless practice of walking with yourself,
+with family, friends,
+with the needs of others,
+fully present in every step.

+Lovelife is the **divinity of life.**

+Because in the end,
+everything within us is a **belief**
+that drives behavior,
+creates action,
+sends ripples,
+that others experience
+and reflect back.